ibm-cloud-docs/openwhisk/pkg_obstorage.md

 * The trigger only fires on successful bucket events.
 * Automatic trigger disablement - permissions change, COS bucket authentication changes, namespace authentication.
 * Namespaces that contain the `/whisk.system/cos` package cannot be deleted until the package is deleted.
-* Once created, the Notifications Manager role cannot be removed from your {{site.data.keyword.openwhisk_short}} namespace.
+* After the trigger is created, the Notifications Manager role cannot be removed from your {{site.data.keyword.openwhisk_short}} namespace.
 Removing the role disables the trigger.
 * For batch requests, each object change is handled individually and the trigger is fired for each successful change event.
 * All characters are permitted in an object key except for ASCII control character NUL.
 * Naming limitations for {{site.data.keyword.openwhisk_short}} triggers can be found on the [System details and limits](/docs/openwhisk?topic=openwhisk-limits#limits_fullnames) page.